Michnux/pc2dsm/README.md

 ## Description of the Analytic:

-A symplistic approach to generate a PlantHeight format from a .las file
+A symplistic approach to generate a Digital Surface Model (DSM) (.tif) from a Point Cloud (.las)

-PlantHeight is a raster format (.tif) with 1 band (DSM like), where the elevation at point (x,y) is the heigth of the vegetation from the ground.
-The mothod to generate a PlantHeight is the following:
+The method to generate a DSM is the following:
-- generate a raster from the .las taking the maximum value of the point cloud at each point of the grid (supposedly the top of the trees)
+- generate a raster from the .las taking the maximum z value of the point cloud at each point of the grid (supposedly the top of the trees)
-- generate a raster from the .las taking the minimum value of the point cloud at each point of the grid (supposedly the ground level)
-- differentiate both to obtain the PlandHeight

-## Usage

-The PlantHeight format is needed for algos such as Tree counting.
-Hence this analytic can be part of a workflow from .las to tree counting.

 ## Inputs: